Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 The number has 2 digit(s).
 ```

 Our strategy will be to divide the user's input by 10 repeatedly until it becomes 0; the number of divisions performed is the number of digits.
 Clearly we'll need some kind of loop, since we don't know how many divisions it will take to reach 0.
 But should we use a `while` statement or a `do` statement?
-The `do` statement turns out to be more attractive, because every integer—even 0—has at least one digit.
+The `do` statement turns out to be more attractive, because every integer --- even 0 --- has at least one digit.
 Here's the program:

 ```C
 /*